COMP2521UNSW/2521-docker-image/docs/setup/Linux.md

    Be sure you are installing the engine, and not the desktop app (which will likely not work with the given scripts).

-3. Ensure your user is a member of the docker group by running `sudo gpasswd -a $USER docker`.
+3. Ensure your user is a member of the "docker" group by running `sudo gpasswd -a $USER docker`.

 4. Ensure the Docker service is enabled.
 On most systems, you'll need to run